Office Lighting Guide

-If you have the advantage of working from home, congratulations, you’re one of the lucky ones!
+If you have the advantage of working from home, congratulations!
+You’re one of the lucky ones.
 Having a home office means having the flexibility of designing your own set-up.
-While you may pay more attention to the styling, it’s a good idea to take into account the ergonomics of your environment, including your modern workspace lighting.
+While you may pay more attention to the styling, it’s a good idea to take into account the ergonomics of your environment, including your modern office lighting.

 Assess the Natural Light

 Take a good look at your space and the natural light that’s already provided.
 Do you have a window that gives plenty of natural light?
-If the answer is yes, go move your desk right now to take advantage of all that beautiful natural light.
+If the answer is yes, move your desk right now to take advantage of all that beautiful natural light.
+Natural light is way easier on your eyes.
 If you’ve got a great view with little distractions, consider putting your desk right under the window.
-Natural light is way easier on your eyes.

 Tackle the Overhead Situation

-Overhead lighting isn’t the greatest light source, but it can help fill in places that other sources of light seem to miss.
-While it isn’t wise to depend on overhead lighting, it’s usually unavoidable.
-Take the opportunity if you can to switch out your overhead lighting for something fun and unique, like the PH 5 Pendant Light.
+Overhead lighting isn’t the greatest office lighting source–and it surely shouldn’t be the sole source–but it can help fill in places that other sources of light seem to miss.
+Take the opportunity to switch out your boring overhead lighting for something fun and unique, like the PH 5 Pendant Light.